adeleke5140/portfolio-v2/src/app/blog/posts/neverthrow-gentle-introduction.md

 Software should be predictable, but the happy path isn't always the predictable path, errors lurk, in various parts of our program and they can be triggered when certain conditions are met.

-I don't think `try` `catch` really helped either because it didn't provide me with a good mental model of how to think about errors after `throwing` it.
-I played around with a custom `Result<T,E>` similar to Rust's [Result Type](https://doc.rust-lang.org/std/result/) which I like where recoverable errors are returned as values but that only worked for simple cases, and there were a lot of edge cases that wasn't handled with it.
-It does take quite significant effort to build out a feature-rich, robust type-safe error handling system.
+I don't think `try/catch` really helped either because it didn't provide me with a good mental model of how to think about errors after `throwing` it.
+I played around with a custom `Result<T,E>` similar to [Rust's](https://doc.rust-lang.org/std/result/) which I like where recoverable errors are returned as values, but that only worked for simple cases. there were a lot of edge cases that weren't handled by my implementation.
+It takes quite a significant effort to build out a feature-rich, robust, typed-error handling system.

-`NeverThrow` is that.
+`NeverThrow` is the robust typed-error<Sup id={1}/> lib I needed.

 For a solid introduction, Jökull has a post you can read [on his blog](https://www.solberg.is/neverthrow).
-I have taken that and expanded it into a `BUN` server with some type error fixes.
-These are my initial thoughts on the ergonomics.
+I have taken that and expanded it into a `BUN` server with some slight modification.

 ## Neverthrow in Action

 Let's say we fetch and parse some resources from an API.
-We want to return type-safe errors.
-In the example below, we use `ok`, `err` and `Result` primitives with around the parsing process.
+We want to return typed errors for possible paths that might lead to errors.

+In the example below, we use `ok`, `err` and `Result` primitives with the validation process.
 This is the the same function Jökull uses but I've adapted it for zod v4.

 ```typescript
 import { err, ok, type Result } from 'neverthrow'